mmeyer2k/dcrypt/README.md

 Dcrypt strives to make correct usage simple, but it is possible to use dcrypt incorrectly.
 Please read all of the instructions and the [crypto details document](https://github.com/mmeyer2k/dcrypt/blob/master/docs/CRYPTO.md) carefully!

-__NOTE__: Dcrypt's default configurations assume the usage of a high entropy key with a minimum of 2048 bits.
+__NOTE__: Dcrypt's default configurations assume the usage of a base64 encoded high entropy key with a minimum of 2048 bits.
 Be sure to read the section on key hardening and pay close attention to the diffences between `$key` and `$password`.
 To quickly generate a strong key execute this command line:
 ```bash